-The original virus and similar variants have been replaced with no reason to expect this evolutionary path of variants will stop anytime soon.
-Current vaccines are almost exclusively focused on the mutating spike protein, and a number of breakthrough infections have occurred.
-Fortunately, antibody vaccine responses have largely maintained protection.
-As the virus continues to compete and evolve, new approaches targeting proteins of the virus that do not mutate into driving variants could provide a path forward toward ending the COVID-19 pandemic.
+There is no reason to expect this evolutionary path, the rising of new variants, will stop anytime soon.
+Current vaccines are almost exclusively focused on the mutating surface spike protein, and a breakthrough infections do occur.
+Fortunately, antibody vaccine responses have so far largely maintained protection from hospitalization and death.
+As the virus continues to compete and evolve, new approaches targeting the non-mutating inner viral proteins, such as the nucleoprotein, should be pursued.
+Targeting these non-mutating proteins should not drive evolution of new viral variants and could provide a path forward for ending the COVID-19 pandemic.